funcwj/aps/docs/code.md

 ## `aps.loader`

 The supported data loader in APS.
-For acoustic model training, we have two options
+For acoustic model training, we have three options

 * `am_raw`: Raw waveform data loader which do not need us to prepare acoustic features beforehead (recommended way).
 * `am_kaldi`: The data loader that supports the Kaldi format feature.
+* `am_online`: The dataloader which generates the training audio (noisy, far-field, etc) on-the-fly.

 For separation/enhancement model training, we also have two options